About

 Peanut Butter Energy Balls with dried berries for a fun take on the classic PB & J flavor.
 Made with just 6 ingredients, ready in less than 30 minutes and the perfect snack.
 Vegan and gluten free friendly.

-• Author: Ashley
+Author: Ashley Walterhouse

-• Yield: About 20 energy balls 1x
+Servings 20 energy balls

 Ingredients

-• 2/3 cup creamy peanut butter
+• ⅔ cup creamy peanut butter

-• 1 1/4 cups rolled oats
+• 1 ¼ cups rolled oats

-• 1/2 cup mixed dried berries (blueberries, cherries, cranberries, etc.)
+• ½ cup mixed dried berries, blueberries, cherries, cranberries, etc.

-• 2 TBSP chia seeds
+• 2 tablespoons chia seeds

-• 2 TBSP hemp hearts (optional)
+• 2 tablespoons hemp hearts, optional

 Instructions

-1. In a large bowl combine peanut butter and maple syrup until smooth.
+• In a large bowl combine peanut butter and maple syrup until smooth.
 Note; if peanut butter is really thick, you may find that warming up the mixture helps.
 Or add a tablespoon of oil.

-2. Add rolled oats, dried berries, chia seeds and hemp hearts.
-Use sturdy spatula or spoon to combine.
 You may need to work the mixture together with your hands to fully combine at the end.

-3. Place bowl in freezer for about 10 minutes (or fridge for 20 minutes).
-The cold mixture will make forming the energy balls a lot easier.
+• Place bowl in freezer for about 10 minutes (or fridge for 20 minutes).

-4. Using a 1/2 round tablespoon (I like to use my small cookie scoop), scoop mixture into rounded balls and roll between palms to shape.
+• Using a ½ round tablespoon (I like to use my small cookie scoop), scoop mixture into rounded balls and roll between palms to shape.
 You should get roughly 20 rounded tablespoon size balls.

 More Energy Ball Recipes to Love